Food has been an important part of my life for as long as I can remember.

 From there I moved to Traverse City, Michigan to be the Executive Chef for Goodwill Industries Food Programs.
 Unique to this area, Goodwill has a food rescue program that collect food from local farms, grocery stores and chains that would otherwise be thrown out and turn that into meals for various at risk populations in the community.
 This was an opportunity to see another side of the food industry, and understand the depth of the food waste issue.

 And now I am back to Planted Cuisine and working on the future of food.
 I am filled with energy and optimism for a healthy food future.
 I started Planted Cuisine to change the food industry.
-My motivation comes from a place of wanting to create positive change and see the transformation of local communities.
+My motivation comes from a place of wanting to create positive change and see the transformation of local communities with food, farming and health as the foundation.